nitsh7084/ccd/README.md

 A conversion centered design example(using a sunglasses based ecommerce website as the theme), designed with following principles:

---*Contrast and Color
+* Contrast and Color

---*Call-to-action position and appearance
+* Call-to-action position and appearance

---*Directional Cues
+* Directional Cues

---*Whitespace
+* Whitespace

---*Urgency
+* Urgency

---*Try before you buy
+* Try before you buy

---*Social Proof
+* Social Proof